Anyone for Old Fashion Mustard Pickles? Keep reading for my full printable recipe and video to learn how to make old fashion mustard pickles.

 An unopened jar of old-fashioned mustard pickles can keep for almost two years provided they were canned and stored properly with a good seal.
 However, you can tell whether they have gone bad or spoiled if they have a strange odor, taste, look a little weird, or of course if mold develops.
-If anything is a little off, they should be thrown out … better to be safe than sorry!!
+If anything is a little off, it should be thrown out … better to be safe than sorry!!

-The main difference between Piccalilli and Mustard Pickles is that Piccalilli typically has itty bitty pieces of vegetables, but the vegetables in mustard pickles are small but are large enough to be recognizable.
+The main difference between Piccalilli and Mustard Pickles is that Piccalilli typically has itty bitty pieces of vegetables, but the vegetables in mustard pickles are small but large enough to be recognizable.
 Piccalilli is known as a pungent relish originating in Europe made with finely chopped vegetables and dried mustard with hot spices.
 Mustard Pickles are a French Canadian Pickle mostly made up of chopped vegetables and dried mustard, that is thickened with flour and sweetened with sugar.

 Can pickles get botulism?

 Yes, you can get botulism from any type of homemade pickle.
 Always be sure that there is enough vinegar added to the recipe you are using to make your pickles safe to store and eat.
 Botulinum can grow in improperly water-bath canned pickles that do not have a pH higher than 4.6.

 If you are looking to find out how to make Old Fashion Mustard Pickles, this recipe is for you!
 Keep in mind this is an old fashion recipe passed down from generation to generation, therefore proper canning safety must be followed.
 These mustard pickles are an acidic food so they may be processed in a water bath canner, no pressure canner is required.

 You can also check out my recipes here on cashmama.ca!
 Check back for even more recipes coming soon!!